 Take steps to stay healthy and safe, while helping to stop the spread of COVID-19.

-From PCR tests
+Positive results from PCR tests

-From rapid antigen tests (RATs)
+Positive results from rapid antigen tests (RATs)**

-Active NSW COVID-19 cases and hospitalisations
+Active COVID-19 cases, hospitalisations and deaths

 Admitted to hospital